New recommendations to bridge gaps in awareness, treatment of cardiac device infections

 - Abstract 10348: Contemporary Management of Cardiac Implantable Electronic Device Infection: A Survey of American College of Cardiology Members and Primary Care Physicians (COGNITO Study), Ami Sood, Ulrika Birgersdotter-Green, Dhanunjaya Lakkireddy, Archana Rao and Paul Theriot, Originally published30 Oct 2022Circulation.
 2022;146:A10348.
 View presentation from AHA.

-- Podcast: Treating pacemakers and other implantable device infection: A shared decision
+- Episode 1: Treating pacemakers and other implantable device infection: A shared decision